maximilian-sprengholz/gi-west-east-ger/README.md

-# Gender Identity in West and East Germany
+# Open materials: Gender identity and wives’ labor market outcomes in West and East Germany between 1983 and 2016

-Open Materials for the paper: 'Gender identity and wives’ labor market outcomes in West and East Germany between 1983 and 2016' by [Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), Anna Wieber, and Elke Holst, _Socio-Economic Review_, https://doi.org/10.1093/ser/mwaa048.
+Open materials to reproduce the results of the article 'Gender identity and wives’ labor market outcomes in West and East Germany between 1983 and 2016' by [Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), Anna Wieber, and Elke Holst, _Socio-Economic Review_, [https://doi.org/10.1093/ser/mwaa048](https://doi.org/10.1093/ser/mwaa048).
+Please note that additional external (closed) data is required as well as additional (closed and open source) software (see below).

 ## Project organization